 Our audit was conducted for the purpose of forming an opinion on the financial statements referred to above.
 The Continuing Disclosure Information presented on Pages 22 through 38, is presented for the purpose of meeting the continuing disclosures required by Rule 15c2-12 of the Securities and Exchange Commission, under the Securities Exchange Act of 1934, and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures in accordance with auditing standards generally accepted in the United States.
-In our opinion, the Continuing Disclosure Information is fairly stated in all material respects in relation to the financial statements referred to above.
-The information that pertains to future economic outlook, such as enrollment figures for periods after June 30, 2016, and the information on pages 36 through 38, which is the responsibility of management, is of a nonaccounting nature or outside the scope of our audit and has not been subjected to the auditing procedures applied in the audit of the financial statements.
-Accordingly, we do not express an opinion or provide any assurance on it.
+In our opinion, the Continuing Disclosure Information that pertains to future economic outlook, such as enrollment figures for periods after June 30, 2017, and the information on pages 36 through 39, which is the responsibility of management, is of a nonaccounting nature or outside the scope of our audit and has not been subjected to the auditing procedures applied in the audit of the financial statements used to the auditing procedures applied in the audit and has not been subjected to the auditing procedures applied in the audit of the financial statements.